Prosthetist/Orthotist Salary in the United States

-How much does a Prosthetist/Orthotist make?
+How much does a Prosthetist/Orthotist make in the United States?

 Prosthetist/Orthotist Salaries by Percentile